The average hourly pay for an Emergency Department Technician is $14.81.

 The emergency department technician is responsible for assisting doctors, nurses, and other medical staff with providing medical care to emergency room patients.
 Depending on their facility, the daily tasks and workload for an emergency department technician may vary.
 The emergency department technician is often one of the first people that a patient sees when they arrive at the hospital.
 They are in charge of examining patients after initial check-in and answering any questions and helping pati…Read more

-Emergency Department Technician Tasks
+Emergency Department Technician Job Listings

 What Are Popular Skills for Emergency Department Technicians?

 Skills in Phlebotomy, Emergency/Trauma and Emergency Room (ER) are correlated to pay that is above average.
 Skills that pay less than market rate include Wound Care and Electrocardiography (EKG).